theQRL/theqrl.org/content/pages/bug-bounty.md

 ## Possible Awards

-Complete, validated in-scope reports are eligible for the award of $QRL as reward subject to the legal requirements noted below.
+Complete, validated, in-scope reports are eligible for the award of cash bounty subject to the legal requirements and conditions noted below.

-All valid findings are subject to Hall-of-Fame kudos.
+All valid findings, even if ineligible for a bounty, are subject to Hall-of-Fame kudos points.
 Our Hall-of-Fame forms part of the award of additional annual bounty to ethical researchers dedicated to improving our protocol.

 ## Special Notes